-Animal technologists are responsible for the care, husbandry and welfare of animals being bred for, or used in, bio-medical research.
+Animal technicians are responsible for the care, husbandry and welfare of animals being bred for, or used in, bio-medical research.
 New entrants are mainly concerned with the physical care of the animals - particularly mice, rats, guinea pigs, rabbits and hamsters.
 They carry out routine tasks like cleaning the cages, monitoring the animals’ health, providing food and water, handling and moving animals safely, and keeping records.

 More experienced technologists may be involved in experimental studies and scientific procedures, which requires an understanding of the physical, behavioural and environmental needs of individual species, and the ability to predict and interpret their responses.
 Technologists may be involved in selecting animals for experiments, and developing and carrying out dosing, assessment and sampling techniques.